isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 Introduction text

+**March 14, 2016**

+With the release of our **Web-App**, controlled-data is now accessible (programmatically) to users who have previously obtained dbGaP approval for TCGA data and go through the NIH authentication process built-in to the Web-App.

 **February 26, 2016**

 New CCLE dataset in BigQuery **isb-cgc:ccle_201602_alpha** includes sample metadata, mutation calls, copy-number segments, and expression data (metadata includes full cloud-storage-path for world-readable BAM and SNP CEL files, and Genomics dataset- and readgroupset-ids for sequence data imported into Google Genomics).